Enhancing Program Repair with Specification Guidance and Intermediate Behavioral Signals: Threats to Validity

 \section{Threats to Validity}

-\emph{Internal Validity.} {\tool} depends on LLM-generated postconditions, whose quality may vary across prompts, models, and checkpoints.
-We mitigate this threat through the $\alpha$-$\beta$ filtering mechanism.
+\emph{Internal Validity.} {\tool} depends on LLM-generated postconditions, whose quality may suffer from hallucinations.
+We mitigate this threat through our ($\alpha$-$\beta$) mechanism.
 Another threat is the nondeterminism of LLM-based generation; to reduce its impact, we use the same backbones and controlled settings when comparing baseline and augmented variants.

-\emph{External Validity.} We used synthetic benchmarks and a limited set of models, which may not fully represent real-world scenarios.
-However, it reduces the data leakage issue.
-Results may not generalize to other languages, large systems, or domain bugs.
+\emph{External Validity.} Results may not generalize to other languages, large systems, or domain bugs.

 \emph{Construct Validity.} Test-suite pass rates may not fully capture correctness due to its incompleteness.